 - i.
 Development shall be designed so as to sustain significant views that contribute to the character and appearance of the Conservation Area.
-These views include (but are not limited to) the "Important views" shown in Plan E below, and applications shall include an assessment of the impact of the proposal on the positive qualities of such views, explaining the rationale of design choices used; - ii.
-Development shall sustain or enhance the characteristic and historic locally distinctive grain of development with its mix of form, layout and size; - iii.
-Development shall demonstrate that it sustains or enhances locally distinctive characteristics of the Conservation Area, including: - a) Notable green spaces interwoven with natural water features and views to and from the Basingstoke Canal and the Whitewater valley; - b) The significance and role of heritage assets and their setting in framing, punctuating or terminating key views through, out of and/or into the village; - c) In The Street, retention of open spaces and gaps between buildings to sustain the historic form and pattern of development and the setting of heritage assets; - d) At the northern end of the village, the historic layout with its loose development interspersed with closely packed cottages; - e) The presence of barns and farm-related outbuildings that establish a distinct rural pattern and character of development; and - f) The linear nature of development through the Conservation Area. - iv.
-Development should use a common palette of locally distinctive vernacular building forms and materials, comprising: - a) Red brick, painted brick, rendered, timber framed or handmade clay tiled walls; - b) Red brick and reddish/brown handmade clay roof tiles; - c) Steeply-pitched and hipped roof forms of a domestic scale with a variety of eave heights and chimney stacks; - d) Vertically sliding timber sash windows or side-hung timber casement windows; and - e) Locally distinctive high quality architectural detailing to public facades and fenestration. - v.
-Boundary treatments shall reflect locally distinctive forms and materials, consisting of: - a) Predominance of red brick but also occasional use of flint for boundary walls; or - b) Hedges, such as beech or other native species vi.
-Development that affects positive buildings (as identified on Plan E below) and their positive contribution to the street scene shall not undermine the significance of that contribution; and vii.
-Proposals to demolish positive buildings (as identified on Plan E below) will be resisted.
+These views include (but are not limited to) the "Setting, Contextual and Townscape Views," shown in Plan E below, and applications shall include an assessment of the impact of the proposal on the positive qualities of such

+- distinctive characteristics of the Conservation Area and its specific Character Zones as defined in the ONW CAA, including: - a) Notable green spaces interwoven with natural water features and views to and from the Basingstoke Canal and the Whitewater valley; - b) The significance and role of heritage assets and their setting in framing, punctuating or terminating key views through, out of and/or into the village; - c) In The Street, retention of open spaces and gaps between buildings to sustain the historic form and pattern of development and the setting of heritage assets: - d) At the northern end of the village, the historic layout with its loose development interspersed with closely packed cottages; - e) The presence of barns and farm-related outbuildings that establish a distinct rural pattern and character of development; - The linear nature of development through the Conservation Area: and, - g) The setting of heritage assets. - v.
+Development should use a common palette of locally distinctive vernacular building forms and materials, comprising: - Red brick, painted brick, rendered, timber framed or handmade clay tiled walls: - Red brick and reddish/brown handmade clay roof tiles; - Steeply-pitched and hipped roof forms of a domestic scale with a c) variety of eave heights and chimney stacks; - timber casement windows: and - vi.
+Boundary treatments shall reflect locally distinctive forms and materials, consisting of: